-Once a quaint provincial town, Guanacaste's former colonial capital is now a bustling shopping center, thanks to the bridge over the Río Tempisque that brings tourists headed for the nearby beaches.
+Once a quaint provincial town, Guanacaste's former colonial capital is now a bustling, modernized shopping center, thanks to the bridge over the Río Tempisque that brings tourists headed for the nearby beaches.
 But there are still a few historical remnants around the central park.
 A noticeable Chinese population, descendants of 19th-century railroad workers, has given Nicoya numerous Chinese restaurants.
 The town has supermarkets, 24-hour service stations, and ATMs that take international cards.

 Looking back on eight decades on making travel history.More